Drive Trailhead Engagement

 Trailhead quest incentives foster continuous learning.
 Make sure your team knows where to find quests on Trailhead.

 Trailhead makes it easy and fun for people to learn independently or in a group.
-Encourage your team to explore Trailhead together by holding a Lunch & Learn.
-The team shares a good meal while earning a badge.
+Encourage your team to explore Trailhead together by holding a Lunch & Learn (virtual or in-person).
+The team bonds while earning a badge.
 The Lunch & Learn can promote an important company initiative or feature the first step in a required trailmix.
 Allow time for discussion and take lunch to a whole new level.

 Group activities are a good way to tackle badges that have hands-on challenges.
 The team’s experts, who naturally “scout ahead,” support those who need a little extra help, so no one is left behind.

-Before you finish that last apple slice, encourage your team to discuss and recommend badges that they’ve found especially interesting or useful.
+Since there are over 1,000 Trailhead badges, guidance of what to earn next is especially important.
+Encourage your team to discuss and recommend badges that they’ve found especially interesting or useful.
 Listen for themes that might help you decide on a topic for your next event.
 Ask if anyone would like to lead a Lunch & Learn.
-Let team members Be A Multiplier (BAM).
+Let team members Be a Multiplier (BAM).
 Multipliers empower others by sharing knowledge with their community.
-It’s a way to champion equality for all, and empower anyone to learn and build skills with Trailhead.
+It’s a way to champion equality for all and empower anyone to learn and build skills with Trailhead.

 Sometimes a little friendly competition inspires people to cross the finish line.
 To inspire your team to complete an important trailmix, consider making it a game.
 Show everyone’s progress on a dashboard (using Trail Tracker data).
 Offer prizes based on trailmix completion.